d0sbit/gocode/README.md

 ## Notes

 TODO:
-* Make a punchlist of what is left to round off mongdob
+* sqlcrud mvp:
+  - set up test harness so we can run through tmpl generation DONE (COMPILES)
-  - fix bug where subdirs error DONE
+  - debug mysql startup/connection DONE
-  - ensure both the module dir and module dir + "a" both work and are tested DONE
-  - fiddle with it a bit from the command line, just make sure it's generally working FINE FOR NOW
-* Then move onto sql version (decide which library to use - sqlx is a decent choice)
+  - get pressly goose migrations working
+    - add option to specify migrations package, with appropriate default logic ("migrations" next to the store folder) DONE
+    - make template for go file generation with example from https://github.com/pressly/goose#embedded-sql-migrations (SetBaseFS goes in init()) DONE
+    - add logic to create one empty migration file if no files in migration dir DONE
+    - main_test.go needs to include writing a table migration file, just like it writes types.go DONE
+    - update test to emit the correct import and call goose.Up() (after each db create) DONE
-  - with mysql docker test case
+  - mysql docker test case DONE
-  - sort out tx behavior - could have separate Tx method vs not or we could try attaching the tx to the context (actually this moves to the SQL version because no tx in mongo, but attaching to ctx keeps same signature everywhere which is a good thing)
+  - write out crud templates using sqlx
+    - Insert DONE
+    - SelectByID DONE
+    - DeleteByID
+    - Update
+    - Select
+    - Count
+    - SelectCursor
+    - separate transaction test case
+  - attach tx to context
+  - punchlist
+  - implement helpers in mongocrud (maybe move to backlog)
+  	- idAssign
+	  - createTimeTouch
+	  - updateTimeTouch
+	  - storeValidate
 * Handlers
-  - see if we can expression permissions with a super simple interface abstraction, e.g. CanRead(interface{}) bool, etc. it should be optional, but could let us have perms from the get-go without
+  - see if we can express permissions with a super simple interface abstraction, e.g. CanRead(interface{}) bool, etc. it should be optional, but could let us have perms from the get-go without
   - both PUT and PATCH support
   - querying should default to "normal" way but have a few lines of commented code to switch to cursor